J.E. & Z.B. Butler Foundation Inc

 How to Apply

 IMPORTANT: The Butler Foundation is not currently accepting unsolicited grant applications.
-However, organizations are welcome to submit a Letter of Inquiry (LOI).
+However, organisations are welcome to submit a Letter of Inquiry (LOI).

 Letter of Inquiry Requirements: